queryluke/masseffect-5e/static/data/rules/01-06-adventures.md

 shooting weapons, casting biotics and tech, maneuvering for position, and so on—all in an effort to defeat their opponents, whether that means killing every enemy, taking captives, or forcing a rout.
 Combat is the most structured element of a game session, with creatures taking turns to make sure that everyone gets a chance to act.
-Even in the context of a pitched battle, there’s still plenty of opportunity for operatives to attempt wacky stunts like surfing one a drone, to examine the environment (perhaps by pushing a very large red button), and to interact with other creatures, including allies, enemies, and neutral parties.
+Even in the context of a pitched battle, there’s still plenty of opportunity for operatives to attempt wacky stunts like surfing on a drone, to examine the environment (perhaps by pushing a very large red button), and to interact with other creatures, including allies, enemies, and neutral parties.